 - Petition to appoint an or guardian ad litem

 For emergency petitions, please contact the assigned judge's judicial assistant for emergency hearing instructions rather than scheduling the emergency petition for an Ex Parte Hearing.

 Litigants or parties representing themselves in court without the assistance of an attorney are known as pro se litigants.
 “Pro se” is Latin for “in one's own behalf.”

-To request Ex Parte Hearings and case manager reviews without using the on-line scheduling system due to extenuating circumstances, please contact the judge’s judicial assistant.
+To request Ex Parte Hearings and case manager reviews without using the on-line scheduling system due to extenuating circumstances such as lack of computer access, please contact the judge’s judicial assistant.